Sony A1 Comparison Review

 What is the technology behind the imaging sensor in the A1?

-The camera is build around a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.
+The camera is build around a Stacked BSI-CMOS (Stacked Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.

 Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?